Frequently Asked Questions

 • Does TSAHC offer Low Income Housing Tax Credits (LIHTC)?

-The LIHTC program may be used in conjunction with Private Activity Bonds that TSAHC issues; however, applications for LIHTC allocations must be made through the Texas Department of Housing and Community Affairs.
+The LIHTC program may be used in conjunction with Private Activity Bonds, however applications for LIHTC allocations must be made through the Texas Department of Housing and Community Affairs.
 The Internal Revenue Code does not allow LIHTCs to be used in conjunction with the 501(c)(3) bond program.

 • If my application for financing does not get approval, will my application fees be refunded?